 If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Does the thought of bank failure bring to mind the image of panicked customers hammering on a bank's door?
-If you've ever wondered how safe your bank accounts are, the answer can be found in four simple words: Federal Deposit Insurance Corporation (FDIC).
+If so, you're not alone.
+Banking customers are right to wonder how safe bank accounts are, really.
+The answer can be found in four simple words: Federal Deposit Insurance Corporation (FDIC).

 On This Page

-Accounts covered by FDIC insurance are covered for up to $250,000 per eligible account if the bank goes belly up, whether the bank is brick-and-mortar or online.
+Accounts covered by FDIC insurance are covered for up to $250,000 per eligible account if the bank goes belly up, whether the bank is brick and mortar or online.

 The FDIC has two primary responsibilities:

 The FDIC's goal is to keep the American banking system safe and secure.